 Do I need to fill out a Technology Protection Plan if my child will be attending school on-site?

 Yes, the Technology Protection Plan

 Do I have to pay for a protection plan every year?
 At this time, the protection plan is a one-time payment until needed.
 If the protection must be used to replace/repair a Chromebook, a new protection plan must be purchased for future coverage.
-There may be a small continuing coverage charge after this school year but has yet to be determined.

 Will my student be able to bring their Chromebook home?
 Each school will have a take-home policy in place.
 Obviously, distance learning students will take a Chromebook home.